de-DEen-US

 Active Directory computer attributes.

 Define which Active Directory attributes to migrate to the target computer object.
-Make sure to migrate all related data, especially if a schema extension is in place.

 Domain Trust Relationship

-Domain trust relation ship definition.
+Domain trust relationship definition.

 Advanced Settings